SAP-samples/cloud-sfsf-benefits-ext/README.md

  You need to set two environment variables in order to configure the local project build.

- * *NW_CLOUD_SDK_PATH* - defines the path to the downloaded SAP HANA Cloud Platform SDK
+ * *NW_CLOUD_SDK_PATH* - defines the path to the downloaded SAP HANA Cloud Platform SDK.
  * *NW_CLOUD_SDK_VERSION* - defines the version of the used SAP HANA Cloud SDK version.
+ * *ECLIPSE_HOME* - defines the path to eclipse installation folder.
+ * *SAP_UI5_VERSION* - defines the SAP UI5 version installed in the *SAP HANA Cloud Platform* development enviroment.
+You can see the installed verion in *Eclipse>Help>About Eclipse>SAP UI5* button

- To define the environment variable in MS Windows go to your computerâ properties, Advanced System Settings, Environment variables and create a new user variable named *NW_CLOUD_SDK_VERSION* and enter the path to the directory where you have the downloaded the SAP HANA Cloud SDK. *NW_CLOUD_SDK_VERSION* variable is defined in similar way.
+ To define the environment variable in MS Windows go to your *Computer>Properties>Advanced System Settings>Environment variables* and create a new user variable named *NW_CLOUD_SDK_VERSION* and enter the path to the directory where you have the downloaded the SAP HANA Cloud SDK.
+The other variables are defined the same way.

 Run on Local Server
 -------------------